Hampshire County is making history again!

-Follow the process of the Committee to Reform Hampshire County Government as the Petition works its way through the legal process; it is a great lesson in the Constitutional rights guaranteed by our state Constitution.
+its way through the legal process; it is a great lesson in the

 The Petition as amended in the Legislature: